dharmatech/LinkAggregatorTutorial/LinkAggregatorTutorial.md

 Thus the tutorial can always be validated to make sure that the steps are working properly by running the source file.
 Feel free to run the source file before going through the tutorial to verify that the tutorial works on your system.

+If you decide to run the source file, change the line that looks like the following:

+    cd C:\Users\dharm\Dropbox\Documents\VisualStudio\LinkAggregatorTutorial

+to some directory on your system that you want the resulting project to be located in.

 # Project directory